Skip to main content

 Research synthesisLow evidenceMixed effect size4 studies · 2 beneficial · 2 neutral · 0 harmful

 Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Available evidence is mixed: the only statistically significant finding comes from a single RCT in a specific population (children of pregnant smokers), while meta-analyses in asthma and COPD found no significant benefit.
+Many of the included studies did not reach statistical significance (only 1 of 4) — effect may be smaller than the beneficial studies suggest.
+The only significant beneficial finding comes from a single RCT in children of pregnant smokers; meta-analyses in adults with COPD and asthma found no significant effect, raising questions about generalizability.

 Doses used in studies